lensfun/lensfun/README.md

     make
     make install

+After that, you may want to use ldconfig to add the necessary symlinks so that programs can find and use Lensfun.

 The following CMake options can be set (defaults are upper case):

     -DCMAKE_BUILD_TYPE=DEBUG|Release        select debug or release build mode